What pain and symptoms are associated with the subclavius?

 - Sends pain down the forearm into the thumb, forefinger and middle finger

-- Can tighten restricting circulation to the arm and hand
+- The muscle can tighten restricting circulation to the arm and hand

 Where is the subclavius muscle?